 You’ve researched the company, sneakily taken time off work to attend competency based interviews and received an offer of employment.
 Job done!
 However according to a recent survey we conducted the most nerve wracking part of the recruitment process is still to come – resigning professionally.

-Telling your manager you are leaving can be awkward and can be a difficult conversation but if done in the right way it can be a fairly pain free.
+Telling your manager you are leaving can be a difficult conversation, but if done in the right way it can be a fairly pain free.
 Here’s our ‘How to Resign’ guide.

 How to resign

 - It’s called “handing your notice” for a reason.
 Ensure you have a meeting with your manager and let them know your decision.

 - Have a letter printed and in your email drafts ready to send.
 Keep the content of the letter brief giving the facts only.

 - Thank your current employers for the opportunity to work for them.

 - You don’t need to put the reasons for leaving in writing, this is something you can discuss during the meeting.